Essential Information - Remote Highlands

 Getting there and away

 The tour starts in Inverness.
-If you decide to arrive a day or so early, redspokes can assist you in booking your accommodation and will organise a transfer to your hotel.
-Our holiday price does not include your flight or train travel.
+If you decide to arrive a day or so early, redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at additional cost.
+Our tour price does not include your flight or train travel.

 The tour ends back in Inverness.
 If you are traveling back home on Day 8, please ensure that your flight departs after 4pm (local time), to allow enough time for transfers.
 If you decide to stay in Inverness beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.